mborgerson/wiki-export/wiki/Boot_Process.md

 sound by accessing the registers of the hardware directly.
 As soon as the Xbox logo is on the display, the kernel unlocks the hard disk and checks whether there is a valid game medium in the DVD drive.
-If not, the file xboxdash.xbe gets loaded from partition \#3.
+If not, the file xboxdash.xbe gets loaded from partition \#3 (Typically the [Dashboard](/wiki/Dashboard "wikilink")).
 In either case, the Microsoft logo is shown below the Xbox logo and the executable is started.
-If an error occurs (no/wrong hard disk, wrong signature, ...), the boot loader shows an error screen and halts.
+If an error occurs (no/wrong hard disk, wrong signature, ...), the boot loader shows a [Fatal Error](/wiki/Fatal_Error "wikilink") screen and halts.

+### Chain of trust

+The Xbox uses a chain of trust during the boot process:

+-   The MCPX ROM contains a key to decrypt the 2BL.
+-   The 2BL is run.
+The MCPX ROM is hidden at this point.
+The 2BL decryption key is .
+The 2BL contains a kernel decryption key.
+-   Once the kernel is decrypted and initialized, the INIT section is discarded.
+The kernel decryption key is overwritten with 0x00.
+-   The kernel only runs signed [XBE](/wiki/XBE "wikilink") files from allowed media.

+There are also a handful of assumptions:

+-   The CPU will start execution in the MCPX ROM.
+-   The MCPX ROM can not be read or modified.
+-   The decrpyted 2BL or Kernel can not be read entirely.
+-   All parts of the software following the MCPX are not-attackable and signed.

+See [Exploits](/wiki/Exploits "wikilink") for possible options to break the chain of trust.

 MCPX ROM
 --------